 Mel and I hike back to the parking area on the smooth but gritty granite with fractured surfaces.
 There is a short and easy interpretive trail here but we prefer to hike offtrail on the higher surfaces to maintain the relentless and spectacular views.

 Mel and I continue our drive west on Tioga Road and, although we will not have the time today, we reluctantly pass the exit to May Lake Campground where one trail to May Lake begins.
-This short hike was highly recommended to us by a very kind and energetic young, woman Park Ranger during our brief visit to the Tuolumne Meadows Visitor Center.
+This short hike was highly recommended to us by a very kind and energetic young, woman Park Ranger during our brief visit to the Tuolumne Meadows Visitor Center but time requires us to leave this one for another day.
 The adventure continues.